 The Moon divinatory meanings

-The Moon indicates deception, chaos and confusion.
-If this card comes up in relationships, expect a foggy picture - does the client have a boyfriend?
-She isn't sure.
+The Moon tarot arcana indicates deception, chaos and confusion.
+In relationships, expect a foggy picture – does the client have a boyfriend?
+She isn’t sure.
 Does she want the man?
-She isn't sure.
-Does she want to keep him?
-She isn't sure.
+She isn’t sure.
+Does she desire to keep him?
+She doesn’t know.
 What is he up to?
-She isn't sure.
+She isn’t certain.
 Whatever the case, lower your expectations of bringing clarity, however long the reading.
 Boundaries are ill-defined, vague or non-existent.
 The solution is usually to work on the client so that she can see certainty in terms of her own life, rather than what other may or not be doing.

-Of course, deception, chaos and confusion can also work to the client's benefit, so if she does not want people to know what she is up to, the Moon is an excellent sign she will not be discovered.
-This card is good for spies, illusionists, stage magicians, politicians, and anyone else who do not want others to know what they are really doing.
+Of course, deception, chaos and confusion can also work to the client’s benefit, so if she does not want people to know what she is up to, the Moon is an excellent sign she will not be discovered.
+It is good for spies, illusionists, stage magicians, politicians, and anyone else who do deceive.

 The distinction between this card and some of the conventional types is that the moon is increasing on what is called the side of mercy, to the right of the observer.
 It has sixteen chief and sixteen secondary rays.
 The card represents life of the imagination apart from life of the spirit.
 The path between the towers is the issue into the unknown.
 The dog and wolf are the fears of the natural mind in the presence of that place of exit, when there is only reflected light to guide it.